Inpatient Rehab in New Mexico

 Nm Department Of Health Turquoise Lodge Hospital - Albuquerque, NM

-Nm Department Of Health Turquoise Lodge Hospital is an inpatient drug and alcohol rehab situated in Albuquerque, NM.
+Nm Department Of Health Turquoise Lodge Hospital is a residential rehab center situated in Albuquerque, New Mexico.

 Location: 5400 Gibson Boulevard SE, Box 13, Albuquerque, NM 87108 in Bernalillo County